jonnywilliamson/laragram/README.md

      });
 ```

-Remember that the name should have underscores instead of spaces eg `firstname_lastname`, OR you can use the persons telegram ID directly.
-This method is far more reliable.
+Remember that the name should have underscores instead of spaces eg `firstname_lastname`, OR you can use `user#`and then the persons telegram ID directly.
+This method is far more reliable. eg `user#123456789`

 In addition to sendMessage, the following commands are available to you: